yuriy-chumak/ol/README.md

 You should have GCC >3.2 or CLANG >3.5 or TCC installed.
 For Windows you should have MinGW (with GCC).
-If you want to compile asm.js binary (is not required by regular build) you should have Emscripten ver.
-1.37.40.
+If you want to compile asm.js binary (is not required by regular build) you should have Emscripten v.1.37.40.

 R<sup>7</sup>RS DIFFERENCES
 ---------------------------

 * 6.1.
-Equivalence predicates
+Equivalence predicates (EQV?)
   * (eqv? '#() '#()) is #true, but *unspecified* in Scheme
   * (eqv? +nan.0 +nan.0) is #true, but *unspecified* in Scheme
 * 6.2.5.
 Syntax of numerical constants
-  * NUMBERS WITHOUT PRECISION consdered to be exact in Ol, but *inexact* in Scheme.
+  * NUMBERS WITHOUT PRECISION considered to be exact in Ol, but *inexact* in Scheme.
 Inexactness can be disabled by compiler features or/and can be unsupported by platform and we should expect the same behavior of the program independently of inexactness support (unless we use inexact numbers, sure).
 * 6.4.
 Pairs and lists
   * MEMQ and ASSQ behavior with 'short' numbers as first argument is fully specified in Ol, but *unspecified* in Scheme.
 * 4.2.7.
 Exception handling
   * No GUARD and RAISE in Ol